Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 The bacon was the standout.
 It had a great, chewy bite with the perfect meat-to-fat ratio.
 It was salty, rich, and some of the best bacon I have had in a while.

 A slice of fresh tomato cut through the richness, while the white American cheese held everything together.
-It was fully melted and added that creamy, salty texture that you want in a breakfast sandwich.
+The cheese had a creamy, salty texture that you want in a breakfast sandwich.

 The fried shallots reminded me of crispy onion straws.
 They had a sweet, caramelized flavor and a much-needed crunch to each bite.